 On the night that Jesus was betrayed and arrested, he gathered with his followers and shared a meal of bread and wine that symbolized his body and blood.
 He instructed them to continue this practice until he comes again.
 We regularly celebrate communion as a way to remember the sacrifice and experience his presence through the Holy Spirit.
 Baptism and Communion are two common things we do everyday (wash and eat) that remind us ceremonially of the New life available in following Jesus.

-Have a question about what we believe at Hope Church?
+Have a question about what we believe at The Gathering?
 Get in touch with a person on our lead team directly by clicking the button below.